$\pi^0\rightarrow 2\gamma$ decay under strong magnetic fields in the NJL model: Numerical results

-The similarity between the numerical results for $\Gamma_{\pi^0\gamma\gamma}(B)$ and $\Gamma_{\pi^0\gamma\gamma}^{\rm ch}(B)$ can be used as a hint to trace the origin of the width suppression with the external magnetic field.
-In this sense, we can take into account the fact that in the chiral limit there is a simple relation (at leading order in $m_{\pi^0}$) between the $\pi^0\to\gamma\gamma$ width, the pion mass and the pion decay constant.
+The similarity between the numerical results for $\Gamma_{\pi^0\gamma\gamma}(B)$ and $\Gamma_{\pi^0\gamma\gamma}^\sm[\rm LO](B)$ can be used as a hint to trace the origin of the width suppression with the external magnetic field.
+In this sense, we can take into account the fact that at the lowest order in the chiral expansion, there is a simple relation between the $\pi^0\to\gamma\gamma$ width, the pion mass and the pion decay constant.
 The behavior of these three quantities as functions of $B$ is shown in Fig.~\ref{fig:mfpiG} for set S350.
-Looking at these curves, and considering Eq.~\eqref{chlimit}, it becomes clear that the width suppression originates from the joined effect of the decrease of the neutral pion mass and the increase of $f_{\pi^0}^{\rm ch}$ with the magnetic field.
+Looking at these curves, and considering Eq.~\eqref{chlimit}, it becomes clear that the width suppression originates from the joint effect of the decrease of the neutral pion mass and the increase of $f_{\pi^0}^{\rm ch}$ with the magnetic field.
 In fact, it is seen that both effects turn out to be numerically important.
-We note in this sense that in Ref.~\cite{Adhikari:2024vhs}, where the width calculation was performed within the framework of Chiral Perturbation Theory, only the magnetic behavior of the pion mass was taken into account.
-It is interesting to observe that the magnetic behavior of the pion decay constant can be qualitatively understood taking into account the generalized Gell-Mann-Oakes-Renner relation~\cite{Coppola:2019uyr} $(m_{\pi^0} f^{\,\rm ch}_{\pi^0})^2 = -m_0 \langle \bar{u}u+\bar{d}d \rangle^{\rm ch} /2$ (valid at lowest order in the current quark mass $m_0$), which explains the enhancement of $f^{\,\rm ch}_{\pi^0}$ with $B$ in terms of both the Magnetic Catalysis effect and the decrease of $m_{\pi^0}$ as $B$ increases.
+We note in this sense that in Ref.~\cite{Adhikari:2024vhs}, where the width calculation was performed within the framework of ChPT, only the magnetic behavior of the pion mass was taken into account.
+It is interesting to observe that the magnetic behavior of the pion decay constant can be qualitatively understood taking into account the generalized Gell-Mann-Oakes-Renner relation~\cite{Coppola:2019uyr} $(m_{\pi^0} f^{\,\rm ch}_{\pi^0})^2 = -m_0 \langle \bar{u}u+\bar{d}d \rangle^{\rm ch} /2$ (valid at lowest order in the current quark mass $m_0$), which explains the enhancement of $f^{\,\rm ch}_{\pi^0}$ with $B$ in terms of both the magnetic catalysis effect and the decrease of $m_{\pi^0}$ as $B$ increases.
 Regarding the use of $G(B)$, it is seen from Fig.~\ref{fig:mfpiG} that magnetic effects on $m_{\pi^0}$ and $f_{\pi^0}^{\,\rm ch}$ are more pronounced when considering $G(B)$ in comparison with the case of a constant $G$.
 This leads to a stronger suppression of the width for $G(B)$ that also holds away from the chiral limit, as shown in Fig.~\ref{fig:Gamma_NM}.